Francisco Tongio Liongson: Panama–Pacific International Exposition

-Senate (1916-1919)
+Senate (1916–1919)

 Liongson (far left) with Sergio Osmeña, Manuel Quezon and Claro M. Recto.

-Returning to the Philippines, Liongson barely had twenty days to campaign for the elections of the newly created Senate of the Philippines slated on October 3, 1916.
-Appreciative of his great services to the nation, the voting constituents of Bulacan, Nueva Ecija, Pampanga, and Tarlac elected him to office without having fully enunciated his program.
-He became Pampanga's first senator of the Third Senatorial District for the 4th Philippine Legislature in 1916 with a term of six years with Isauro Gabaldon of Nueva Ecija with a term of three years.
-Their election was marred with harassing charges of fraud and cheating by opposing candidate, Mariano Lim.
-The Senate for lack of supporting evidence dismissed the case.
-Lim was tried, convicted and sentenced to jail for estafa in 1917.
+Returning to the Philippines, Liongson had about twenty days to campaign for the elections of the newly created Senate of the Philippines, held on October 3, 1916.
+Voters in Bulacan, Nueva Ecija, Pampanga, and Tarlac elected him to office.
+He became Pampanga's first senator of the Third Senatorial District for the 4th Philippine Legislature in 1916, with a term of six years, alongside Isauro Gabaldon of Nueva Ecija, who served a term of three years.
+Their election was contested by opposing candidate Mariano Lim, who alleged fraud and cheating.
+The Senate dismissed the case for lack of supporting evidence.
+Lim was later tried, convicted, and sentenced to jail for estafa in 1917.